CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 console.log(result); // 4
 ```

-The function `double` is being invoked by placing parathenses after the name of the function like this `double()`
+The function `double` is being called by placing parathenses after the name of the function like this `double()`

 🔑
 The input given to a function is called a **argument**